Quentin-Anthony/nanoMPI/README.md

 <summary>What is make?
 What are Makefiles?</summary>
 <br>

 `make` is a tool that helps compile software.
 Central to `make`'s operation is the `Makefile`, a text file located in the project's directory.
-The `Makefile` contains compilation instructions for `make`, including optimization settings, debugging options, and where to install components such as executables, documentation, and configuration files. `make` has a lot of convenience features such as only recompiling parts of the program that have changed since the last build, system-specific instructions, etc. Our favorite resource on all things `Makefile`: https://makefiletutorial.com/
+The `Makefile` contains compilation instructions for `make`, including optimization settings, debugging options, and where to install components such as executables, documentation, and configuration files. `make` has a lot of convenience features such as only recompiling parts of the program that have changed since the last build, system-specific instructions, etc. My favorite resource on all things `Makefile` is at: https://makefiletutorial.com/

-We use `make` to compile nanoMPI
+Use `make` to compile nanoMPI

 </details>